-The project pursues these questions through a series of innovative online core seminars, attended by over sixty graduate students and over thirty faculty members from our partner institutions across the world, as well as through a series of conferences at all of the partner institutions, shared research, and other events, both physical and online.We intend to conduct further rounds of public opinion polling, both in Europe and in the CITRUS countries.
-The first phase of the project is scheduled to last until the end of 2023.
+The project pursues these questions through a series of innovative online core seminars, attended by over sixty graduate students and over thirty faculty members from our partner institutions across the world, as well as through a series of conferences at all of the partner institutions (resources for which can be found below, and on our website), shared research, and other events, both physical and online.
+In 2022, we conducted a round of opinion polling in partnership with the European Council on Foreign Relations, which produced a major report on attitudes to Europe in the CITRUS countries, as well as within Europe itself.
+We intend to conduct further rounds of public opinion polling, both in Europe and in the CITRUS countries, in 2023.

-The first in our series of conferences took place at the Institute of Human Sciences (IWM) in Vienna on 5-6 April 2022.
-The programme for this conference can be found below.
+The first in our series of conferences, How Europe Thinks About Itself in a Changing World took place at the Institute of Human Sciences (IWM), Vienna on 5-6 April 2022.
+The programme can be found here.

 The conference featured two public panels.
 Please follow the links to see recordings:

 Our second conference, Europe in a Changing World, the thirteenth annual Dahrendorf Lecture and Colloquium, took place at St Antony's College, University of Oxford on 28-30 April 2022.